iluvjava/iluvjava/README.md

 4. I have an 9 months intern with a startup where I learned the in and outs of rasters files, and the geospatial plugins for PostGres SQL Databases.
 5. I am a 4th year PhD student in pure Mathmatics and please don't say to me you hate math in college or how math is useless, I heard that everyday from many people.
 And I don't recommend people to do a PhD in Math, unless they can do 10 hours of math every day and has a brain that is a bit excessive in cognitive function.

 So, I can't predict what you are thinking after reading those.
-I don't really care actually and Eh..., Have a cute pink unicorn pony! >w<
+I don't really care actually and Eh..., Have a cute pink unicorn pony I made! >w<

 ![](al.gif)